-If you’d like to find out more about our immigration process, and why we moved so much, please download my podcast and have a listen to my story on The Migration Generation.
+If you’d like to find out more about our immigration process and why we moved so much, please download my podcast and a listen to my story on The Migration Generation.

 One of the reasons we left South Africa was the huge cost of private school fees.
-Private schooling in the UK is better, but it is not affordable for most people.
-With that said, I’m still glad we are here and I have would not go back to SA.
+Private schooling in the UK is better but not affordable for most people.
+With that said, I’m still glad we are here, and I would not go back to SA.